Please also check out our Guide to Summer Camp at CWR!

 Is there financial assistance availability for my child?
 It is our desire that every child have the opportunity to attend CWR.
 Our financial assistance funds are intended for those children who otherwise would be unable to attend.
 Both partial and full scholarships are available.
 If you wish to apply for financial assistance please complete the “Financial Assistance Form” available in your account once you register for a summer camp session.

 Do you accept credit cards as payment for camp fees?
-Yes, beginning in 2017 we will accept all major credit cards.
+Yes, we accept all major credit cards.

 What is the cancellation and refund policy?
 In case of cancellation the fee (less the non-refundable $50 deposit) is refundable if notification is received in writing 30 days prior to your child arriving at camp.